 You will not have to pay for a State Hearing or an IMR.

 You are entitled to both a State Hearing and an IMR.
-But if you ask for a State Hearing first, and the hearing has already happened, you cannot ask for an IMR.
-In this case, the State Hearing has the final say.
+But if you ask for a State Hearing first and the hearing to address your specific issues has already happened, you cannot ask for an IMR with DMHC on the same issues.

-You can submit complaints and appeals about Medi-Cal Rx pharmacy benefits by visiting the Medi-Cal Rx website or by calling 1-800-977-2273 (TTY 800-977-2273 and press 5 or 711).
+Complaints and appeals related to Medi-Cal Rx pharmacy benefits are not handled by L.A.
+Care.
+To submit complaints and appeals about Medi-Cal Rx pharmacy benefits, visit the Medi-Cal Rx website or call 1-800-977-2273 (TTY 800-977-2273 and press 7 or 711).
 Complaints and appeals related to pharmacy benefits not subject to Medi-Cal Rx may be eligible for an Independent Medical Review (IMR).

 If you do not agree with a decision related to your Medi-Cal Rx pharmacy benefit, you may ask for a State Hearing.
 You cannot ask DMHC for an IMR for Medi-Cal Rx pharmacy benefit decisions.